5 common myths about charging your mobile phone battery

 Warnings against charging your battery too much or too often are left over from the days of nickel cadmium batteries which lost their full recharge capacity if you didn't wait until they were totally spent to charge them.
 New phones have lithium ion batters.

-- Charge your phone once it gets down below 50%.
+We recommend - Charge your phone once it gets down below 50%.

 Have you heard any strange mobile phone battery myths?
 Let us know in the comments below.